 If you catch your own, you should know how to clean and filet fish.

 If you buy your fish, remember that there is a distinct difference between fresh and frozen.
 The process of freezing causes cells to crystallize and break.
 This will change the flavor.
 The longer something is frozen, the more the flavor will be changed.

 Whenever possible, get fresh fish because it really does improve not only the flavor but also the texture of the fish.
 Ask your butcher what fish are in season and make sure that your definition of fresh is the one they are using.

 Technically, fish are divided into fish and shellfish.
-I am only discussing the non-shell kind here to keep things simple.
-Now this class of creatures is divided into fresh and saltwater fish.
-Generally, saltwater have larger bones and are therefore easier to debone.
-Freshwater fish can't be weighted down by heavy bones, so they have lots of little bones.
+We're focusing on the non-shell kind here to keep things simple.
+This class of creatures is divided into fresh and saltwater fish.
+Generally, saltwater fish have larger bones and are therefore easier to debone.
+Freshwater fish can't be weighed down by heavy bones, so they have lots of little bones.

 Second, it might not be a guarantee, but if you are cooking whole fish, lay them out on the grill, skin side down with the bone still in place.
 Be careful not to disturb the bones.
 Once the fish starts to cook the bones should curl up and away from the fish.
 It's a cool trick and it works pretty well.